 Dartmouth basketball players vote to form first union in college sports

-Dartmouth University basketball players voted on Tuesday to unionize, a historic step toward forming the first union in college sports that could have broad ramifications for other amateur athletes.
+Dartmouth College basketball players voted on Tuesday to unionize, a historic step toward forming the first union in college sports that could have broad ramifications for other amateur athletes.

 Members of the Ivy League school's men's basketball team voted 13-2 in favor of joining Service Employees International Union Local 560, which already represents some Dartmouth workers.
 Unionizing allows the players to negotiate a salary, along with working conditions like practice hours and travel.